blue-triangle-tech/btt-android-sdk/README.md

 ### Clarity Support

-Blue Triangle provides support for Microsoft Clarity to enhance session recording analysis.
-To enable this integration, developers must follow the steps outlined below.
+Blue Triangle provides support for Microsoft Clarity to get better insights into user journey.
+To enable this integration, follow the steps outlined below.
 1. Adding Clarity to the App
-   You can integrate Microsoft Clarity into your app by following the instructions in [Microsoft Clarity Documentation](https://learn.microsoft.com/en-us/clarity/mobile-sdk/android-sdk?tabs=kotlin).
+   You can integrate Microsoft Clarity into your app by following the instructions in the [Microsoft Clarity Documentation](https://learn.microsoft.com/en-us/clarity/mobile-sdk/android-sdk?tabs=kotlin).

 2. Implementing Session Stitching Code
    To enable session stitching between Blue Triangle and Microsoft Clarity, You must add the following code after BlueTriangle configuration to your app: